Amos-Anderson/black_scholes_hedging/README.md

 ## Key features:

-A unique polynomial approximation for the standard normal CDF, ensuring precise calculations.
+* A unique polynomial approximation for the standard normal CDF, ensuring precise calculations.
-LaTeX derivations in a Jupyter Notebook, blending mathematical rigor with practical insights.
-Clean, scikit-learn-style Python code with input validation and comprehensive docstrings.
+* Clean, scikit-learn-style Python code with input validation and comprehensive docstrings.

 This project is ideal for quantitative finance professionals, data scientists, and developers interested in financial modeling and risk management.